eqpoqpe/le-render-demo/README.md

 # Layout Element Render
-LE is a product of container state values and side effects executed on Layout-runtime.
+LE is a product of container state values and side effects executed(dispatchtime) on Layout-runtime.
 ```
     -----------------
    | Old LE | New LE |